rsksmart/RSKIPs/IPs/RSKIP120.md

 ## Abstract

-The purpose of this RSKIP is to add the opcodes of shift left, right and arithmetic shift right, as were added to the Ethereum VM in the [EIP 145](https://eips.ethereum.org/EIPS/eip-145), in order to reduce gas costs from the operation, in comparison to dividing by an exponent of 2
+The purpose of this RSKIP is to add the opcodes of shift left, right and arithmetic shift right, as added to the Ethereum VM in the [EIP 145](https://eips.ethereum.org/EIPS/eip-145).

 ## Motivation

-The RSK VM is lacking bitwise shifting operators, but this can be simulated by dividing by an exponent of two.
-The cost of this division is significantly larger than the one from shifting, which takes 3 gas.
+The RSK VM is lacking bitwise shifting operators, but this can be simulated by dividing by a power of two.
+The cost of this division is significantly higher than the cost of shifting, which takes 3 gas.
 The following describes the requirements made by the Ethereum team which are implemented in their VM.

 ## Specification